yassineAlouini/hyperparameters-optimization/README.md

 # About

-This is a the accompanying repo for the Bdx hyperparameters optimization meetup.
+This is the accompanying repo for the Bdx hyperparameters optimization meetup and [this]() Qucit blog post.